 “Kossagalakanda with drip ledged caves containing cave inscriptions and other marks in Kossagala village (latitude 07º 23′ 58” N and longitude 081º 34′ 59”E) situated in Grama Niladhari Division No. W/104/A005, Walagampura in the Divisional Secretary’s Division Uhana in Ampara District in Eastern Province“

 GPS location is marked based on the above description.
-However it is recommended to get directions to the ruins from a villager in Lathugala.
-In addition, access difficulties to this site is unknown.
+However, it is recommended to get directions to the ruins from a villager in Lathugala.
+In addition, access difficulties to this site are unknown.

 Also See